lanfear/git-learning/README.md

 ## Notes
 * what do .gitignore templates have that we may not
 * set up teams in github
+* autocrlf = input on mac/linux, true on window

 ## Tips
 * 't' in web interface brings up file finder